Creating TV and Film Hairstyles for Background Actors

 Getting booked with your hairstyle

 Availability inquiries or job posts may include specific hair lengths and styles.
 These requirements are often for period roles or for Stand-Ins and doubles who need to match the principal actor.
-Even modern scenes can have very specific hair needs; always read job posts and avail messages completely to be sure you fit the look before submitting.
+Even modern scenes can have very specific hair needs; always read job posts and availability inquiries completely to be sure you fit the look before submitting.

 Some roles may also have “no modern hairstyle” requirements.
 Modern hairstyles can include highlights, ombre, balayage, or unnatural color dyes.
 Contemporary braids, weaves, and extensions can also make your look too current for a period piece.
 When booking these roles, Casting Directors may ask for a recent photo to check that your hair fits the requirements.
 Please be honest about your current hairstyle; if you get booked based off the photo or hair information you give to Central Casting, you will be expected to show up to set with that look.